brandur/sorg/content/drafts/two-phase-render.md

 Sometimes you have to get creative to solve N+1s.

-A story from Stripe: due to an architecture built around Mongo, records were almost always point loaded by nothing more complex than a point index lookup (i.e. no fancy joins, eager loading, or anything else).
+A story from Stripe: due to an architecture built around Mongo, records were almost always point loaded by nothing more complex than a point index lookup (i.e. no fancy joins, eager loading, or anything else, just the equivalent of `WHERE id = @id`).
 N+1s were the rule, not the exception, but with fast hardware and modest performance expectations, it’s amazing how far you can get with this brute force model.
-A normal API request could easily run thousands of lookups.
+A normal API request could easily run thousands of database operations.

 It’s a good example of how pernicious N+1s can be.
 Databases are fast, and especially in the beginning, you can have the sloppiest internal practices imaginable and they’ll still be viable.
 A request might be making 50 database calls, 45 of which would be unnecessary in a better-designed system, but with each taking only 1-2 ms, everything’s still done in well under a second.

 But over the years 50 calls becomes 1,000, and users start to notice that things are slow.
 And once things are this far gone, there’s no obvious fix.
-The latency isn’t due to only one factor, it’s a confluence of years worth of haphazardly written code, and now there's millions of lines worth of it.
+The latency isn’t due to only one factor, it’s a confluence of years worth of haphazardly written code, and now there's millions of lines of it.

-With no easy solutions in sight, one of my colleagues came up with what to this day is still the most novel hack I've ever seen work in production.
+With no easy solutions in sight, one of my colleagues came up with what to this day is still the most novel and effective hack I've ever seen work in production.

 API endpoints mapped to an API resource that they render.
 API resources were backed by a database model.
 Sometimes properties on the API resource mapped directly 1:1 to properties on the model, but especially over time, these representations tended to diverge, and custom overrides were required to map internal schema to public representation.